kjellberg/nightrain/README.md

 ## Download Binaries

-You can download precompiled binaries for Mac, Windows & Linux from the page below:
+You can download pre-compiled binaries/executables for Mac, Windows & Linux from the page below:

 [Download PHP Nightrain Binaries](http://www.naetech.com/php-nightrain)

 ## Sample Outputs

-Here is a sample output of the PHP Nightrain end product on various operating systems.
+Listed below are sample output of the PHP Nightrain end product on various operating systems.

 ### Windows